Tipser/slate/source/includes/_tipser-elements.md

 ## `Collection` Element

-`Collection` is rendered as a simple product group.
+`Collection` is a group of simple product tiles.
+Clicking on any title displays a product dialog with more product details and add to cart button.
+Products displayed in a collection are defined in the [tipser tools](#tipser-tools).

 ```html
 <p name="My collection" data-tipser-cid="5b2788909d25801adcb23f4f" />